readmeio/metrics-sdks/docs/aws-webhook.md

 ### Required permissions for the webhook Lambda function

 You'll also need to write a policy document to grant permissions to the Lambda function so that it's allowed to interact with the API Gateway data.
-Depending on the framework you use this may need to be written in JSON or YAML.
+Depending on the framework you use, this may need to be written in JSON or YAML.

 If you are not using the webhook to automatically provision new API users, you can attach this policy to the Lambda function: